 With a semantic network, assets that relate to any campaign will be available in the repository and easily viewed by the right person, because the relational data will recognize the connections, eliminating a huge hurdle that many marketing departments deal with often.

-A semantic digital asset management network not only functions as a DAM but also as a PIM, or project information management system.
+A semantic digital asset management network not only functions as a DAM but also as a project management system.

 Since you can assign a person as an asset, a customer or team member, it’s not only easier to track the progress of a project but to track the people who are involved in the project as well.